avanishgupta07/X-O-Showdown/README.md

 <body>
   <h1>X&O Showdown in React</h1>

-  <p>Welcome to the Tic Tac Toe game built using React!
-This project implements the classic Tic Tac Toe game where two players take turns marking spaces in a 3x3 grid with their respective symbols ('X' and 'O').
+  <p>This project implements the classic Tic Tac Toe game where two players take turns marking spaces in a 3x3 grid with their respective symbols ('X' and 'O').
 The game also includes features like player input for names, score tracking, move history, and a dark/light mode toggle.</p>

   <h2>Live Demo</h2>
   <p>You can play the game live here: <a href="https://tictactoegamefun123.netlify.app/" target="_blank" rel="noopener noreferrer">X&O Showdown</a></p>